vs-uulm/prepams/ARTIFACT-EVALUATION.md

 In the following we provide further details about the individual phases of our evaluation.

-Our Popper workflow (see [`.popper.yml`](.popper.yml)) consists of two steps:
+Our Popper workflow (see [`.popper.yml`](.popper.yml)) consists of three steps:
  * `measure` - Uses puppeteer to log the time it takes to execute the synthetic workload of PrePaMS operations.
+ * `additional_devices` - Optional step to benchmark PrePaMS operations on other devices and browsers (disabled by default).
- * `analyze` - Computes basic statistics on the time data collected in the previous step and generates a box plot.
+ * `analyze` - Computes basic statistics on the time data collected in the previous steps and outputs a violin/jitter plot of the protocol performance and a line chart of the median participation protocol execution time with varying prerequisites.

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 The provided artifacts should not yield any security or privacy risks for reviewers.